Did you know that teddy bears have to meet federal health and safety standards, but guns don’t? Learn more, and download

 - Thanks to the political clout of the gun lobby, firearms escaped safety regulation in the 1970s when the U.S. Congress created the major product safety agencies.
 This unique exemption has allowed gunmakers to innovate for lethality rather than safety.
 As a result, today’s gun industry thrives on developing, manufacturing, and marketing highly militarized firearms including high-capacity pistols, assault weapons, and 50 caliber sniper rifles.

 Did you know that household gun ownership in the United States has plummeted since the 1970s?
 In 1977, 50 percent of American households had a gun in them.
 By 2018, this percentage had dropped to 34 percent.
 Learn more.

 Did you know that in the wake of declining gun ownership, the gun industry has focused on the development and marketing of military style firearms to appeal to a shrinking core market of white males?
 Learn more.

-Did you know that homicide, usually involving a gun, is the leading cause of death for black teens and young adults ages 15 to 24?
+Did you know that homicide, nine times out of 10 involving a gun, is the leading cause of death for black teens and young adults ages 15 to 24?
 Learn more.

-Did you know that 91 percent of murder-suicides involve a gun, almost always involve a male killing his spouse or family, and four out of five times occur in the home?
+Did you know that nine out of 10 murder-suicides involve a gun, almost always involve a male killing his spouse or family, and four out of five times occur in the home?
 Learn more.